signavio/workflow-connector/README.md

 Translating this diagramm to plain english would result in the following:

 - A recipe contains instructions for the intern to follow.
-Making a recipe requires *only one* piece of equipment.
-A recipe of course contains *many* ingredients.
+Making a recipe requires **only one** piece of equipment.
+A recipe of course contains **many** ingredients.
-- A piece of equipment can be used in *many* different recipes.
+- A piece of equipment can be used in **many** different recipes.
 - The database keeps track of the ingredients in stock in the `inventory` table.
 When the intern is shown the ingredients necessary for a recipe he or she will also be shown if there is enough of these ingredients in stock.

-This database model has been translated one to one in the `config/descriptor.json` file.
+This database model has been translated one to one in the `config/descriptor.json` file located in this repository.

 #### Okay now on to the prerequisites ####